ubc-library-rc/qgis-walkability/content/p2_download.md

 * [Download business licenses](https://opendata.vancouver.ca/explore/dataset/business-licences/download/?format=geojson&timezone=America/Los_Angeles&lang=en)
 * [Download census dissemination areas]()

 The street network can be downloaded from inside QGIS using a plugin called QuickOSM.
 Open QGIS and create a new blank project.
-QuickOSM can be downloaded by accessing the <Plugins> tab and clicking on <Manage and Install Plugins...>.
-Search for "QuickOSM" and click on <Install Plugin> at the bottom right of the window.
+QuickOSM can be downloaded by accessing the "Plugins" tab and clicking on "Manage and Install Plugins...".
+Search for "QuickOSM" and click on "Install Plugin" at the bottom right of the window.

 * Download street network from OSM using QuickOSM